Biblical Translation Copyright disclaimers

 With this explanation, Holy Scripture does give a big exhortation to a believer who is single – whilst the ‘married’ believer will do well;

 So then he who marries his betrothed does well, and he who refrains from marriage will do even better.

 1 Corinthians 7:38 ESV

-Whilst the ‘married’ believer will do well, it does also say that the single believer will do even better – those who have been given a ‘gift’ of ‘self-control’ over their ‘passion’ (ref.
+Spiritually, those who remain single have been given a ‘gift’ of ‘self-control’ over their ‘passion’ (ref.
 1 Corinthians 7:8-9 ESV);

 ‘I wish that all were as I myself am.
 But each has his own gift from God…’

 (1 Corinthians 7:7 ESV)

 To which Isaiah says of single ‘eunuchs’;

 “To the eunuchs who keep my Sabbaths,